Kraego/STM32-Minigame/doc/DevelopingProcess.md

 	return heading < 0 ? heading + 360 : heading;
 }
 ```
 After reading the first few values and printing them out, I recognized that the data can't be correct.
-So I found out that the MEMS sensor must be calibrated (cause of deviation in the production, every sensor is unique and must therefor be calibrated).
+So I found out that the magnet sensor must be calibrated (cause of deviation in the production, every sensor is unique and must therefor be calibrated).

 ### 3. Calibration

-Below you see the calibration method and the storing in the flash over QSPI.
+Below you see the calibration method and the storing in the flash memory over QSPI.

 ``` C
 void compass_Calibrate() {